danielgulliver/xtrex-gps/README.md

 daniel@laptop ~/XTrex/xtrex/target/classes java teamk.xtrex.xtrex
 ```

-If the GPS dongle, is not plugged in, you will need to pass the parameter
+If the GPS dongle is not plugged in, you will need to pass the parameter
 `false` to the program:

 ```bash